 Most mortgages require a down payment, which is calculated as a percentage of the home’s total price.
 The lender then loans the remaining balance of the sale.
 For example, a 20% down payment on a $200,000 home would be $40,000.
 The lender then lends the 80% difference, or $160,000.

-The minimum down payment required for a conventional mortgage is 3%, however, the average down payment in the U.S. is about 6% of the total loan.
+The minimum down payment required for a conventional mortgage is 3%.
 The size of a down payment can vary depending on the type of mortgage.
 While most homeowners hear that 20% is common for a down payment, a down payment for an FHA loan is much lower (3.5%).
 VA loan applicants may not require a down payment at all.

 A borrower’s credit score can also impact the amount needed for a down payment.
 A lower credit score indicates to lenders that the borrower might not have a great history of handling debt, and could be at risk of missing mortgage payments.
 A larger down payment decreases the amount the bank will need to provide for a loan and lessens the lender’s risk in using the property as collateral.
 If a borrower with a low credit score defaults on their loan, the bank can more easily recoup their losses.

 Generally, lenders are more likely to approve loans when the buyer makes a larger initial investment in the property.
 Lower down payments mean a larger risk for the lending organization, so applicants who can make a larger initial investment in their property are more likely to have their loan approved.

 If a borrower is unable to put up a suitable amount for a down payment, the lender can require them to purchase private mortgage insurance.

 Here’s a look at some different types of mortgages and how down payment requirements can vary:

 VA loans provide a path to homeownership for military members and their families.
 In addition to the many benefits associated with this type of financing, VA loans have no down payment requirement.